Skip to main content

 • To no one (the works created through the generative AI tool are either considered to not be protected by copyright, or must be put in the public domain as per the terms and conditions of the AI tool used)

-The current standard situation specified at the T&C is that the user is considered the right holder of the works obtained.
+The current standard situation specified at the T&C of the average AI service provider, is that the user is considered the right holder of the works obtained.
 Normally, when ownership goes to the user, the commercial exploitation of this work is also permitted.

-However, it may also happen that the software provider wishes to use the created works to feed the algorithm, or alternatively to keep the ownership of the works created algorithm or to limit its commercial exploitation.
-To determine whether this is the case, you should always check the terms and conditions which apply to the use of a specific generative AI tool.
+However, it may also happen that the software provider wishes to use the created works to feed the AI, or alternatively to keep the ownership of the works created by the algorithm or just to limit its commercial exploitation.
+To determine whether this is the case, you should always check the terms and conditions that apply to the use of a specific generative AI tool.

 Will my company be entitled to commercially exploit the AI-generated content and stop third parties from using it?
-Could I implement or combine the AI generated content into my own creations?
-There exist potential risks of third-party infringement?
+Could I implement or combine the AI-generated content into my own creations?
+Do there exist potential risks of third-party infringement?

 On the other hand, one of the main concerns regarding the implementation of the AI tools (directly linked to the copyright ownership of the results), is the entitlement to exploit commercially the outputs obtained.